-Part of an international movement, the Building Biology Association UK, or BBA, is an independent and non-profit organisation whose purpose is to promote the awareness, understanding, design, construction and use of healthy buildings.
+Part of an international movement, the Building Biology Association UK, or BBA, is an independent and non-profit organisation.
+There purpose is to promote the awareness, understanding, design, construction and use of healthy buildings.

-The BBA is a Partner Institute of the The Institute of Building Biology + Sustainability, or IBN (Institut für Baubiologie + Nachhaltigkeit), which was founded in Germany in 1983 with the mission to offer a holistic approach to Building Biology.
+The BBA is a Partner Institute of the The Institute of Building Biology + Sustainability, or IBN (Institut für Baubiologie + Nachhaltigkeit).
+The IBN was founded in Germany in 1983 with the mission to offer a holistic approach to Building Biology.

 Buildings today often contain inherent chemical, physiological and biological risks as a result of materials and processes employed by the construction industry in a drive to minimise costs and build times.
 The UK currently falls behind European and International standards of best practice concerning the use of many materials.